mmazz/comp4300/assigment3/README.md

 This game must have the following features:

-Assets:
+### Assets:

 Entities in the game will be rendered using various Textures and Animations which we will be calling Assets (along with Fonts) Assets are loaded once at the beginning of the program and stored in the Assets class, which is stored by the Game Engine class

 - All Assets are defined in assets.txt, with the syntax defined below

-Note:
+### Note:

-- All entity positions denote the center of their rectangular sprite It also denotes the center of the bounding box, if it has one This is set via sprite.setOrigin() in the Animation class constructor
+- All entity positions denote the center of their rectangular sprite It also denotes the center of the bounding box, if it has one This is set via sprite.setOrigin() in the Animation class constructor:

-:
 	- The player Entity in the game is represented by Megaman, which has several different Animations: Stand, Run, and Air.
 You must determine which state the player is currently in and assign the correct Animation.
 	- The player moves with the following controls:
 	Left: A key, Right: D key, Jump: W Key, Shoot: Space Key The player can move left, move right, or shoot at any time during the game This means the player can move left/right while in the air The player can only jump if it is currently standing on a tile If the jump key is held, the player should not continuously jump, but instead it should only jump once per button press.
 If the player lets go of the jump key mid-jump, it should start falling back down immediately If the player moves left/right, the player's sprite will face in that direction until the other direction has been pressed
 	- Bullets shot by the player travel in the direction the player is facing The player collides with 'Tile' entities in the level (see level syntax) cannot move through them.
 The player land on a Tile entity and stand in place if it falls on it from above.
 	The player does not collide with 'Dec' (decoration) entities in the level If the player falls below the bottom of the screen, they respawn at the start The player should have a Gravity component which constantly accelerates it downward on the screen until it collides with a tile The player has a maximum speed specified in the Level file (see below) which it should not exceed in either x or y direction
 	The player will be given a CBoundingBox of a size specified in the level file The player's sprite and bounding box are centered on the player's position

-Animations:
+### Animations:

 See below for Animation asset specification
 Animations are implemented by storing multiple frames inside a texture The Animation class handles frame advancement based on animation speed